AescaFarstad/mhq/Project Structure and Features.md

             *   `keywordParser.ts`: Contains the `parseKeywordsFromString` function for processing raw keyword file content.
     *   **`types/`**: Contains shared TypeScript type definitions.
         *   `uiTypes.ts`: Defines interfaces for common UI data structures (e.g., `SimpleCharacterInfo`, `AttributeCategoryUIInfo`, `SkillUIInfo`, `SkillSpecializationUIInfo`) used across components.
+    *   **`Shared Utilities and Components/`**: Components and utilities used across different parts of the application.
+        *   `ImageHolder.vue` (`src/components/common/ImageHolder.vue`): A Vue component responsible for displaying a specific image from a texture atlas.
+It takes an atlas name, image name, and display dimensions as props.
+It uses a canvas element to draw the specified portion of the atlas, centering the image within the given dimensions.
+It interacts with the `AtlasManager` singleton to retrieve image data.
+        *   `AtlasManager.ts` (`src/utils/AtlasManager.ts`): A singleton class that manages loading and accessing texture atlases.
+It takes a configuration of atlas names, image paths, and JSON description paths.
+It loads atlas images and their corresponding JSON files (which define the coordinates and dimensions of individual images within the atlas) asynchronously.
+It provides a method `getAtlasImage` to retrieve a specific image and its rectangle data from a loaded atlas.

 ## Reference Code Details
 *   **Stats System (`src/logic/core/`):** Manages numerical values (`Stat`, `IndependentStat`, `Parameter`, `FormulaStat`) with automatic propagation of changes through connections (`Connections`, `ConnectionType`).
 Utility functions in `Stats` namespace.
 Used for resources, character level/upkeep, attributes, skills, and specializations.